Contact

 Description

-The Tribal Partnership Program (TPP) provides authority for the U.S. Army Corps of Engineers to utilize TPP to perform water-related planning activities and activities related to the study, design and construction of water resources development projects located primarily on tribal lands that substantially benefit federally recognized tribes.
+The Tribal Partnership Program (TPP) provides authority for the U.S. Army Corps of Engineers (USACE) to perform water-related planning activities and activities related to the study, design and construction of water resources development projects located primarily on tribal lands that substantially benefit federally recognized tribes.

 Process

-To start the process, a tribe submits a study request to the U.S. Army Corps of Engineers.
-The Corps evaluates the request, and if viable, the Corps works with the tribe to determine a scope of work and enters into a Feasibility Cost Sharing Agreement (FCSA).
-Following the execution of the FCSA, the Corps seeks federal funding for the study.
+To start the process, a tribe submits a study request to USACE.
+USACE evaluates the request, and if viable, works with the tribe to determine a scope of work.
+Next, USACE and the tribe enter into a Feasibility Cost Sharing Agreement (FCSA).
+Following the execution of the FCSA, USACE seeks federal funding for the study.

-Once funding is obtained, the Corps initiates a feasibility study where costs are shared with the tribe.
+Once funding is obtained, USACE initiates a feasibility study and shares costs with the tribe.
 The cost share depends on the type of study and the tribe’s per capita income.
-During the feasibility study phase, the Corps and the tribe identify potential solutions, analyze the costs, benefits and environmental impacts, and develop a recommended project.
-If a project is deemed feasible, the tribe and the Corps must enter into a project partnership agreement (PPA) to obtain funding and move forward with the initiation of the project.
+During the feasibility study phase, USACE and the tribe identify potential solutions; analyze the costs, benefits and environmental impacts; and develop a recommended project.
+If a project is deemed feasible, the tribe and USACE must enter into a Project Partnership Agreement (PPA) to obtain funding and move forward with the initiation of the project.

 Status

-Currently, in the St. Paul District’s TPP there are six feasibility studies and one project in the design and implementation phase.
+In the St. Paul District’s TPP portfolio, there are currently six feasibility studies and one project in the design and implementation phase.

 Current Projects